Trial Search Results

 - Subjects must have received neoadjuvant therapy for this breast cancer diagnosis prior

-to their lumpectomy procedure.
+to their lumpectomy procedure (cohorts 1 and 2).

 - Subjects must be scheduled for a lumpectomy for a breast malignancy.